API Security Trends 2023

 • Broken access control due to authentication and authorization flaws

-• Insufficient logging and monitoring allowing for malicious agents to find and abuse a breach
+• Insufficient logging and monitoring allow malicious agents to find and abuse a breach

 • Security misconfiguration leading to the exposure of sensitive data